 Python implementation of FALCON: Feedback Adaptive Loop for Content-Based Retrieval

-halcon (falcon in Spanish) is a python implementation of the Feedback Adaptive Loop for Content-Based Retrieval (FALCON) algorithm as described in
+halcon is a python implementation of the Feedback Adaptive Loop for Content-Based Retrieval (FALCON) algorithm as described in

 - Leejay Wu, Christos Faloutsos, Katia P. Sycara, and Terry R. Payne.
 2000.
 FALCON: Feedback Adaptive Loop for Content-Based Retrieval.
 In Proceedings of the 26th International Conference on Very Large Data Bases (VLDB '00), Amr El Abbadi, Michael L. Brodie, Sharma Chakravarthy, Umeshwar Dayal, Nabil Kamel, Gunter Schlageter, and Kyu-Young Whang (Eds.).
 Morgan Kaufmann Publishers Inc., San Francisco, CA, USA, 297-306.